fiftin/mydataspace.github.io/privacy/index.markdown

 your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at https://web20.site , unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at https://web20.site, unless otherwise defined in this Privacy Policy.

 ### Information Collection and Use

-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to your name, phone number, and postal address.
+For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to your name, email address.
 The information that we collect will be used to contact or identify you.

 ### Log Data